-In-Network Services under the MMCP, medicines and drugs, including but not limited to Prescription Drugs, obtained at an In-Network Pharmacy or through the Mail Order Prescription Drug Program under the MPSB, and, effective January 1, 2013, services under the CHCB, only to the extent they are required by the Affordable Care Act to be provided in accordance with the following recommendations guidelines, as may be in effect from time to time:
+In-Network Services under the MMCP, medicines and drugs, including but not limited to Prescription Drugs, obtained at an In-Network Pharmacy or through the Mail Order Prescription Drug Program under the MPSB, and services under the CHCB, only to the extent they are required by the Affordable Care Act to be provided in accordance with the following recommendations and guidelines, as may be in effect from time to time:

 - Evidence-based items or services that have in effect a rating of "A" or "B" in the current recommendations of the United States Preventive Services Task Force ("Task Force") with respect to the individual involved.
-For a complete list of "A" and "B" Recommendations of the Task Force http://www.uspreventiveservicestaskforce.org/Page/Na me/uspstf-a-and-b-recommendations/. information can also be obtained by calling the Member Services number listed on page 8 for the company administering your benefits. - Immunizations for routine use in children, adolescents and adults that have in effect a recommendation from the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention with respect to the individual involved.
-The applicable schedules mav be found www.cdc.gov/vaccines/schedules/hcp/index.html.
-Additional information can also be obtained by calling the Member Services number listed on page 8 for the company administering your benefits.
+Additional information can also be obtained by calling the Member Services number listed on your Identification Card. - Immunizations for routine use in children, adolescents and adults that have in effect a recommendation from the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention with respect to the individual involved.
+Additional information can also be obtained by calling the Member Services number listed on your Identification Card. - With respect to Covered Family Members who are infants, children or adolescents, evidence-informed preventive care and screenings provided for in guidelines supported by the Health Resources and Services Administration ("HRSA").
+Additional information can also be obtained by calling the Member Services number listed on your Identification Card.